Median Salary

 Getting Licensed in MI

-- Application Fee: $160 for the initial teaching certificate.
+- Application Fee: $160 to the state for the certificate.

 Best Neighborhoods for Elementary School Teachers